-A. While you'll get the most out of a Traditional IRA at retirement, you can withdraw the money anytime, subject to income tax.
+A. You can withdraw the money anytime, subject to income tax.
 An IRS penalty tax also may apply unless you are age 591⁄2 or older.
-Once you reach age 72 (or age 701⁄2 in 2019 or earlier) you must start withdrawing at least a certain minimum amount each year to avoid penalty taxes.
+If you are age 73 or older, you must withdraw a required minimum amount each year to avoid penalty taxes.

-Q. What is the IRS penalty tax if I withdraw money from my Traditional IRA before age 591⁄2?
+Q. What is the IRS penalty tax if I withdraw money from my Traditional IRA before age 591/2?

-A. In general, you will pay a 10 percent penalty tax on any taxable amounts you withdraw before age 591⁄2 unless you qualify for a penalty tax exception (death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, birth of a child or adoption expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions.
+A. In general, you will pay a 10 percent penalty tax on any taxable amounts you withdraw before age 591⁄2 unless you qualify for a penalty tax exception (death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, birth of a child or adoption expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions, qualified disaster-related distributions, or distributions due to a terminal illness).